Matt Vierling Preview, Player Props: Tigers vs. Cubs

 Matt Vierling At The Plate

-- In 19.2% of his games this season, Vierling has had at least one RBI.
-He's picked up more than one in 6.1% and driven in three or more of his team's runs in two contests.
+- In 20.0% of his games this year, Vierling has tallied at least one RBI.
+In six of those games (6.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 29.3% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (8.1%).
+- He has scored in 30.0% of his games this season, with two or more runs scored in 8.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.